make your first dance a moment to remember.

 + How many wedding dance lessons do we need?

 Every couple is unique.
 You will have your own unique song choice, goals, prior experience, time frame, and learning style, which will all dictate the ultimate number of lessons you take.
 Instead of deciding on a set number of lessons, set goals of what you hope to accomplish or a realistic plan for how often you can take lessons leading up to the wedding based on your schedule and finances.
 It's best to continue with lessons until you feel comfortable and confident with what you've learned.
 Once we meet with you and find out what you're hoping to accomplish, we can create a plan together.
-Schedule a FREE 45-minute consultation to get started.
+If you're not sure whether or not dance lessons are a good fit for you or if you have LOTS of questions, schedule a FREE 30-minute consultation to get started.

 Put simply: Get started as soon as you can to allow more time to get comfortable with what you've learned.
 Your goals, schedules, and finances will determine the final number of lessons.